-My work uses an evolutionary framework informed by ancient DNA (aDNA), historical, osteological, and archaeological methods to explore the processes that shape patterns of health and disease in the past.
-This type of approach can provide a window to understand how we have evolved and adapted to changing social, biological and ecological environments.
+My work uses an evolutionary framework informed by ancient DNA (aDNA), historical, bioarchaeological, and archaeological methods to explore the processes that shape patterns of health and disease in the past.
+This approach can provide a “deep time” window into the biological consequences of changing social, cultural and ecological circumstances on health outcomes.

 Current postdoctoral project: A multi-proxy biomolecular and skeletal investigation of stature across the agricultural transition

 Ancient genomes provide unique time-stamped perspectives of the emergence and trajectory of adaptive responses to specific ecological or demographic events.
-My postdoctoral work at Penn State focuses on temporal patterns in ‘predicted’ genetic versus ‘actual’ osteological height variation before, during, and after the subsistence shift to agriculture from the Upper Paleolithic to the Iron Age in Europe (~12,000 BP to 2,000 BP).
+My postdoctoral work at Penn State focuses on temporal patterns in ‘predicted’ genetic contributions to height and ‘actual’ skeletal height before, during, and after the subsistence shift to agriculture in Europe (~12,000 BP to 2,000 BP).

 Malaria in Imperial period Italy (1st-4th c.
 CE)